Relationship between Employee Benefits Management and Employee Retention

 Objectives of the Study

 - To find out the various research works that have been done in the area of Relationship between employee benefit management and retention.
-To highlight the various factors which affect retention initiatives in an organization.
+It is to highlight the various factors which affect retention initiatives in an organization.

 - To explore the relationship between employee benefits management and retention with job satisfaction leading to employee retention.